-Ultimately, your decision should satisfy certain criteria.
+Ultimately, your decision should satisfy these criteria.
 Ask yourself:

-- Will this decision bring me closer to my ideal life?
-(It should; otherwise why are you even contemplating this decision?)
+- Will this choice bring me closer to my ideal life?
+It should; otherwise, why are you contemplating it?

-- If I don’t do this, will I regret it in the future?
-(A good decision shouldn’t cause you to experience regret.
-I always think it’s better to do something that you’re unsure of and see how it turns out, than to avoid it and wonder what could have been.
-At least with the first path, I know I did my best and I have no regrets.)
+- If I don’t do this, will I regret it next time?
+A good choice shouldn’t cause regret.
+It’s better to do something to see how it turns out, rather than avoid it and wonder what could have been.
+At least with the first path, you know you did my best and you have no regrets.

-I’ve found, from experience, that it’s only when I stop running and start embracing the truth that I really begin to resolve my problems.
-As I mentioned above, faulty thinking leads to faulty solutions, which perpetuates our problems.
-To solve our problems, we need to approach them from a different place.
+I’ve found that it’s when I stop running that I begin to solve my problems.
+Faulty thinking leads to faulty solutions.
+To solve our problems, we need to approach them from a different angle.